UMN-VR/UMN-VR-Quest-2-App/README.md

-# Goldstein Museum of Design Photogrammetry VR Tour App
+# (ABANDONED)Goldstein Museum of Design Photogrammetry VR Tour App

+# THIS PROJECT HAS BEEN ABANDONED DUE TO LACK OF FUNDING :(
+# FEEL FREE TO USE ANY PART OF IT FOR YOUR PURPOSES

 ###### READMEv4.5